 Arequipa is not only a beautiful city to visit, it’s also a gateway to Peru’s southern region.
-It’s the closest city to the Colca Canyon and the Cotopaxi Volcano (which can be viewed from the city) which makes it a great jumping off point for the treks.
+It’s the closest city to the Colca Canyon and surrounding volcanoes which makes it a great jumping off point for the treks.

 5. Explore Cusco

 Few cities in the world are as iconic as Cusco.
 Once the capital of the Inca Empire, Cusco is more famously known as the gateway to Machu Picchu.